Anis Hadj Moussa: International career

 Anis Hadj Moussa is a youth international for Algeria, having played with the under-20 and under-23.

 Hadj Moussa made his debut for the senior Algeria national team on 22 March 2024 in a friendly against Bolivia.
+He scored his first goal for Algeria on 3 June 2026 during the 1–0 friendly victory against the Netherlands.

+On 31 May 2026, Hadj Moussa was named in Vladimir Petković's 26-man Algeria squad for the 2026 FIFA World Cup.